-- 2.222.23 Charging authorities must spend their CIL receipts on infrastructure that has been identified as being necessary to support future growth. - 2.232.24 Infrastructure to be funded by CIL must be clearly identified in a schedule known as the '123 list' (in reference to Regulation 123 of the CIL regulations).
-Importantly, if an item is identified on the 123 list, the charging authority cannot also seek contributions towards it through a Section 106 a planning obligation towards it, as to do so would constitute 'double-dipping' with the developer paying twice for the same item of infrastructure. - 2.242.25 The Council has prepared previously published a draft Regulation 123 list and intends to produce a revised draft Regulation 123 list in early 2017.
-The intention is that the list is made much more 'project-specific' to provide additional clarity about what infrastructure projects the Council proposes to spend CIL revenue on. which will be made available as part of the proposed consultation on this Draft Charging Schedule. - 2.252.26 A proportion of CIL revenue collected by the charging authority (up to 5% of total receipts) can be used to cover the costs of administering CIL (including initial set-up costs).
-In accordance with the regulations it is the Council's intention to use a proportion of its CIL receipts to cover the costs incurred to date and moving forward. - 2.262.27 Town and Parish Councils that receive CIL payments from their local authority can spend them on the following: - The provision, improvement, replacement, operation or maintenance of infrastructure; or - Anything else that is concerned with addressing the demands that development places on an area (e.g. affordable housing). - 2.272.28 In areas where there is an adopted (made) neighbourhood plan or neighbourhood development order in place, the District Council can choose to pass on more than 25% of CIL however any additional funds (over and above 25%) can only be spent on infrastructure.
-Any additional funds passed to Town or Parish Councils over and above the limit defined at paragraph 2.21 above can only be spent on infrastructure.
+- 2.23 Charging authorities must spend their CIL receipts on infrastructure that has been identified as being necessary to support future growth. - 2.24 Infrastructure to be funded by CIL must be clearly identified in a schedule known as the '123 list' (in reference to Regulation 123 of the CIL regulations).
+Importantly, if an item is identified on the 123 list, the charging authority cannot also seek a planning obligation towards it, as to do so would constitute 'double-dipping' with the developer paying twice for the same item of infrastructure. - 2.25 The Council has previously published a draft Regulation 123 list and intends to produce a revised draft Regulation 123 list in early 2017.
+The intention is that the list is made much more 'project-specific' to provide additional clarity about what infrastructure projects the Council proposes to spend CIL revenue on. - 2.26 A proportion of CIL revenue collected by the charging authority (up to 5% of total receipts) can be used to cover the costs of administering CIL (including initial set-up costs).
+In accordance with the regulations it is the Council's intention to use a proportion of its CIL receipts to cover the costs incurred to date and moving forward. - 2.27 Town and Parish Councils that receive CIL payments from their local authority can spend them on the following: - The provision, improvement, replacement, operation or maintenance of infrastructure: or - Anything else that is concerned with addressing the demands that development places on an area (e.g. affordable housing). - 2.28 In areas where there is an adopted (made) neighbourhood plan or neighbourhood development order in place, the District Council can choose to pass on more than 25% of CIL however any additional funds (over and above 25%) can only be spent on infrastructure.